Craftingnerf/Documentation-Generator/README.md

 # Documentation Generator

-A C program that I made to generate documentation from code comments Supports mutli-line and single-line comments for documentation generation I dont know if it has any vunerabilities or memory leaks if it does, open an issue and I'll see if I can find it.
+A C program that I made to generate documentation from code comments <br>
+Supports mutli-line and single-line comments for documentation generation <br>
+I dont know if it has any vunerabilities or memory leaks <br>
+if it does, open an issue and I'll see if I can find it. <br>
-I made this on Windows and the only debugging I found that was easy enough to use was gdb (I'm using VS Code not VS Community)
+I made this on Windows and the only debugging I found that was easy enough to use was gdb (I'm using VS Code not VS Community) <br>

 ## How to use
-The documentation comments are denoted by first, being a comment (who would have guessed!)
+The documentation comments are denoted by first, being a comment (who would have guessed!) <br>
-The primary thing that seperates documentation comments from other comments is the initialiser `@!` in the comment Immediatly following the initialiser you need a type specifier Currently there are 8 types
+The primary thing that seperates documentation comments from other comments is the initialiser `@!` in the comment <br>
+Immediatly following the initialiser you need a type specifier <br>
+Currently there are 8 types
 ```
 Type              'T'